Banditry: Gov. Bello reassures residents of safety

-Gov. Sani Bello of Niger has appealed to residents of Kagara town in Rafi Local Government Area to remain calm, as the government was deploying resources at its disposal to ensure the protection of their lives and property.
+Gov. Sani Bello of Niger, has appealed to residents of Kagara town in Rafi Local Government Area to remain calm, as government was deploying resources at its disposal to ensure protection of their lives and property.

 News Agency of Nigeria (NAN) reports that armed bandits on Wednesday, attacked Kagara town, shooting sporadically to scare away residents.